Maurice Jarre: Film scoring

-Music style
+Style and artistry

 Jarre wrote mainly for orchestras, but began to favour synthesized music in the 1980s.
 Jarre pointed out that his electronic score for Witness was actually more laborious, time-consuming and expensive to produce than an orchestral score.
 Jarre's electronic scores from the 1980s also include Fatal Attraction, The Year of Living Dangerously, Firefox and No Way Out.
 A number of his scores from that era also feature electronic / acoustic blends, such as Gorillas in the Mist, Dead Poets Society, The Mosquito Coast and Jacob's Ladder.

-Family
+Personal life

+Marriages and family

 Jarre was married four times, the first three marriages ending in divorce.
 In the 1940s, his marriage to Francette Pejot, a French Resistance member and concentration camp survivor, produced a son, Jean-Michel Jarre, a French composer, performer, and music producer, who is one of the pioneers in electronic music.
 When Jean-Michel was five years old, Maurice split up with his wife and moved to the United States, leaving Jean-Michel with his mother in France.

 In 1965, Jarre married French actress Dany Saval; together they had a daughter, Stephanie Jarre.
 He next married American actress Laura Devon (1967–1984), resulting in his adopting her son, Kevin Jarre, a screenwriter, with credits on such films as Tombstone and Glory (1989).
-From 1984 to his death, he was married to Fong F. Khong.
+From 1984 to his death, he was married to Fui Fong Khong.

 Death

-Maurice Jarre died of cancer on 28 March 2009 in Los Angeles.
+Jarre died of cancer on 28 March 2009 in Los Angeles.

-Awards

-Jarre received three Academy Awards and received a total of nine nominations, eight for Best Original Score and one for Best Original Song.
-He also won four Golden Globes and was nominated for ten.

-The American Film Institute ranked Jarre's score for Lawrence of Arabia #3 on their list of the greatest film scores.
-His scores for the following films were also nominated for the list: